Hit-Skip Charges in Cleveland Explained: Misdemeanor and Felony Penalties

 - Provide reasonable assistance if someone is injured, including calling for medical help

-Hit skip charges can apply in collisions involving other vehicles, pedestrians, cyclists, or even damage to property like fences or mailboxes.
+Hit-skip charges can apply in collisions involving other vehicles, pedestrians, cyclists, or even damage to property like fences or mailboxes, which is why working with an experienced Cleveland reckless driving and hit-and-run defense lawyer is critical to protecting your rights and future.

 - Up to 6 months in jail